drewww/prism/docs/source/making-a-roguelike/part10.rst

 We grab the first item on the tile and use it as the target for ``Pickup``.
 Boot up the game and draw in a few meat bricks with Geometer.
 You should be able to pick up and drop them now!
+In a future chapter, we'll hook up the `Die` action to sometimes create a new `MeatBrick`.

 Fixing the draw order
 ---------------------